Positively-Curious/ai-case-study/README.md

 * ### What are the other major companies in this field?

 Freenome's nearest rivals are "Grail" and "Exact Sciences".
 "Grail" biotech company is incorporated in the UK and is a public listed company.
 It looks at detecting multiple cancers and uses a different method to Freenome for a blood-based cancer test.
-"Exact Sciences" bought out "Thrive" in 2020, a biotechnology company tht also looked at detecting multiple cancers through blood-based cancer tests.
+"Exact Sciences" bought out "Thrive" in 2020, a biotechnology company that also looked at detecting multiple cancers through blood-based cancer tests.
 Exact Science provides a DNA based approach to colorectal (colon) cancer screening called Cologuard which uses stool-based colorectal (colon) cancer tests rather than blood-based colorectal (colon) cancer tests.

 ## Results